-In paid search advertising also, there was a substantial decline in advertising from major advertisers in human resources services, consumer finance, and other industries.
-Nevertheless, advertising by the transportation and leisure industry and financial services-related industries other than consumer finance rose compared with the second quarter a year earlier and with the previous quarter.
-Sales of Interest Match, which distributed advertising based on users' preferences and interests, surged sharply due to an increase in the number of distributions and other factors, supporting an overall year-on-year rise in listing advertising.
+The sales of overall listing advertising rose year-on-year.
+Paid search advertising continued to experience a decline in advertising from major advertisers in certain industries, such as human resources services, consumer finance, real estate-related, and others.
+However, advertising by the information services industry, year-end sales campaign related goods and services, and financial services-related industries other than consumer finance rose.
+Sales of Interest Match®, which distributes advertising based on users' preferences and interests, expanded further due to an increase in the number of distribution destinations and an drastic increase in advertisers using the product thanks to an Interest Match® Forum we held in October and sales promotions run in different regions.